Friday, August 23, 2024

 In the modern world, there are both those who say that libraries are outmoded, and no longer useful; and those for whom the town library is a cultural nucleus, which cannot be sacrificed for any reason.

 What does a library have?
 First of all a library has a great number of books.
-Some gifted, perhaps by the library foundor, some given to it over the years, some bought by the Library, from the suggestions of library users.
+Some gifted, perhaps by the library founder, some given to it over the years, some bought by the Library, from the suggestions of library users.
 Some of these books circulate; that is, you can take them home and return them later.

-Others are for reference only; usually bigger, more expensive books that library users cannot afford to actually own; such as encyclopedias, dictionaries, atlasses, directories, indexes.
+Others are for reference only; usually bigger, more expensive books that library users cannot afford to actually own; such as encyclopedias, dictionaries, atlases, directories, indexes.
 Compilations of official information sent out by the government.

 Then there are indexes: the catalog of all the library holdings, usually in the form of index cards.